shakilmahmood786/AreaCalculator/README.md

-# AreaCalculator
+# JavaExercises
-Calculates the area of a circle and square
+Set of java exercises of varying complexity.